 Live on Cyber with Dr. Stan Stahl – Live on LinkedIn

 Live on Cyber with Dr. Stan Stahl: Where’s Julie, you ask!!
-While she’s taking a well-deserved break, I asked my friend and colleague Kevin Kelly to join me on Live on Cyber.
-Kevin’s the founder / CEO of US Valor, this week’s Cybersecurity Nonprofit.
-Join Kevin and me as we discuss US Valor’s innovative program to meet the twin challenges of (i) helping veterans transition back into civilian life and (ii) meeting our cybersecurity workforce challenge.
+While she’s taking a well-deserved break, I asked my friend and colleague Kelly Kendall to join me on Live on Cyber.
+Kelly’s the founder / CEO of US Valor, this week’s Cybersecurity Nonprofit.
+Join Kelly and me as we discuss US Valor’s innovative program to meet the twin challenges of (i) helping veterans transition back into civilian life and (ii) meeting our cybersecurity workforce challenge.

 Section 2 – Personal Data Care – Security and Privacy